-The Utah State Legislative Session begins Tuesday, January 19th and the Utah State Board of Education meets February 5th.
-Utah Parents United is committed to monitoring these meetings and updating you on what is happening.
+The Utah State Legislative Session is next year in January.
+Utah Parents United is committed to monitoring those meetings and updating you on what is happening.
 We will promote policies, legislation, and curricula that support the parent-child relationship and update you on anything that undermines your role as a parent and let you know what you can do about it.Please sign up here for updates.

 Two pictures will appear.
 One is your House Representative and one is your Senator.
 When you click on their pictures their email addresses will appear.
 Email them and tell them you are a registered voter in their district and you want them to represent your voice.
 Tell them how you want them to vote.